Muhamad Aly Rifai

 Muhamad Aly Rifai (Arabic الدكتور محمد علي الرفاعي) is a Syrian American physician specializing in psychiatry and internal medicine.
-He is recognized for his research on the correlation between psychiatric disorders and hepatitis C. As the President and CEO of Blue Mountain Psychiatry in Pennsylvania.
+He is recognized for his research on the correlation between psychiatric disorders and hepatitis C. As the president and CEO of Blue Mountain Psychiatry in Pennsylvania.
 Rifai has contributed to the understanding of psychosomatic medicine.

+His research has hypothesized that the shame associated with a diagnosis of Hepatitis C was also a major negative factor in treatment.

 Training and career

-He attended Ecole Amal in Aleppo, where he learned French.
-He later attended the Aleppo American College (Aleppo College) and received his high school diploma.
-Rifai earned a medical degree from the University of Aleppo Faculty of Medicine in 1996.

-Awarded a Neuroscience National Research Service Award funded by the National Institute of Mental Health.
-Rifai completed a neuroscience research training fellowship at the University of Tennessee Health Science Center, College of Medicine in Memphis (1996–1998).

-In 1998, he began training in the combined Internal Medicine and Psychiatry program at the University of Virginia School of Medicine, Carilion Health System Program (Carilion Clinic) in Roanoke and Salem, Virginia.

-He then completed fellowship training in psychosomatic medicine and psychiatric research at the National Institute of Mental Health in Bethesda, Maryland (2003–2005).
+Aly Rifal completed fellowship training in psychosomatic medicine and psychiatric research at the National Institute of Mental Health in Bethesda, Maryland (2003–2005).

 Professional recognition

 In May 2000, Rifai was awarded the American Psychiatric Institute for Research and Education's Janssen Scholars Fellowship for research on severe mental illness.

 In 2006, he became the recipient of the Academy of Psychosomatic Medicine's William Webb Fellowship.
 As of 2007, he is a fellow of the Academy of Psychosomatic Medicine.

 He is also a fellow of the American College of Physicians and the American Psychiatric Association.
 He is a clinical professor of Medicine and Psychiatry at Geisinger Commonwealth School of Medicine and the Philadelphia College of Osteopathic Medicine.

+In 2007, Rifai was named president of the Lehigh Valley Psychiatric Association.

+He has served as a consultant to media, clinical, and judicial entities on a variety of topics related to behavioral sciences.

 Legal Proceedings

-Rifai was charged with four counts of Medicare fraud, including billing one patient in two different hospitals at the same time and billing deceased patients.

-He was found not guilty in May 2024.

-In February 2025, Rifai sued the federal government over his illegal and unjust prosecution.